How Rainwater Harvesting Transformed Our Urban Home, Part 1

 Eight Years Later in 2015…

 In permaculture, water is the master element.
 If you get the water component right, everything else follows.
-When we first started, most of the water was hitting the roof and property and flowed away.
+When we first started, most of the water was hitting the roof and property and flowing away.

+Why?
 Cities create drainage systems that remove water from the landscape almost as fast as it hits the ground.
-As soon as the rain is gone we then spend vast amounts of energy pumping water back up to our homes.
+As soon as the rain is gone, we then spend vast amounts of energy pumping water back up to our homes.
 Did you know that the City of Calgary uses an estimated 30% of its energy pumping water and sewage?
 All because we start with a wrong initial design.

 We have modelled our cities and subdivisions after deserts when we should have patterned them around forests.